DevNet-Workshop-September2023-Eschborn/Lab02-BasicApiLab/README.md

 | Postman | https://www.postman.com/downloads/ |
 | APIC        | https://10.2.0.43/               | wsuser{studentnumber}/DevnetWorkshop! |

+In this lab you will install Postamn and learn how to do basic requests to the Deck of Cards API.
+We will work with environment in Postman and extract and reuse values from the requests you made.
+When you are done with the tasks on the Deck of Cards API, we will cover the basic interaction with the ACI APIC.

 ### Work with Postman

 Install Postman on your laptop https://www.postman.com/downloads/, if this is not possible use your assigned workstation